castep-docs/castep-docs/docs/documentation/Groundstate/dftd.md

  * are the aperiodic versions of TSSCS and MBD still a thing?
  * What elements are supported for D3?
  * General recommendations for types of systems -- are these ok?
 Add others?
- * Check note about small cells and the TS, XDM abd MBD methods.
-Is the solution just to use a bigger supercell?
-Rule of thumb?

 ## Background